commitdev/docs/docs/fordevelopers/when-to-switch-jobs.md

 ***Are you working on meaningful projects or burning cycles with technical debt?***

-## No recognition or appreciation 🏆
+## No Recognition or Appreciation 🏆

 -   Do you feel valued and appreciated by your manager and team?